rschuetzler/datacom-labs/Exercise 4 - Routing/4-Routing-Instructions.md

     * eth1 will have the interface used for this exercise.
 We will pretend that this is the only network interface on the machine.
     * eth0 exists so that your host machine can communicate with the guest.
 If you delete this interface, your SSH session will die.
 * Run `alice $ tracepath 192.168.10.11`
     * `tracepath` comes with the default Ubuntu installation.
-It is similar to the `tracert` command in Windows, or the `traceroute` command in *nix systems.
+It is similar to the `tracert` command in Windows, or the `traceroute` command that can be installed on *nix systems.
 The `tracepath` command shows the different hops or routes through a network that are required to reach a remote host.
     * This will attempt to find the path to amy.
 This should be successful since they are on the same network.
-    * Because alice and amy are on the same subnet, no routing is required.
+    * Because alice and amy are on the same subnet, no routing is required, and so there are no routers present in the path.
 * Run `alice $ tracepath 192.168.10.5`
     * This should also be successful, since the internally facing interface of the router is on the same network.
 * Run `alice $ tracepath 192.168.3.5`
-    * This command will fail.
+    * This will fail.
 The externally facing interface of the router is not on the same network.
 The command will fail at 10.0.2.2--your host machine.
 Your host machine does not know how to route the traffic to the appropriate network.
 The traffic is not being routed properly.
     * Press `control+c` to stop the tracepath command.
 * Run `alice $ netstat -rn` to show the routing table.
     * You should see output like the screenshot below.
     * ![Alice Routing Table](netstat-alice-pre.png "Alice Routing Table")
     * There are three entries in the routing table.
         * The 0.0.0.0 network (the default network if no other networks apply)
-        * The 10.0.2.0 network (your host machine)
+        * The 10.0.2.0 network (the network shared with your host machine, allowing vagrant ssh to work)
         * The 192.168.10.0 network (the local network)
-    * Because there is no routing entry for the 192.168.3.0 network, it is going to the interface defined for the 0.0.0.0 network--eth0 (your host machine).
+    * Because there is no routing entry for the 192.168.3.0 network, it is going to the default route defined for the 0.0.0.0 network--eth0 (your host machine).
 Since your host machine doesn't know how to access 192.168.3.5 either, the tracepath fails.

 Two things must be done to fix the routing:
-    1. Add a new entry in alice's routing table
+    1. Add a new entry in alice's routing table to direct traffic through arouter
     2. Properly configure arouter as a router.
 Currently it's just a computer with two network cards.
+It knows it is connected to the two networks, but it doesn't know what to do about it.

 ### Step 3: Modify Network Routing Configuration